- What features should have a good app for learning Chinese?

 Pleco is available on Android and iOS devices and is an all-in-one app: off-line dictionary, flashcards, optical character recognizer, handwriting recognizer, stroke order diagrams, audio pronunciation, and text reader.
 Here a short description of each feature:

-Flashcards: Pleco Lite’s version offers a quite basic software (it lacks the SRS algo) to review your flashcards.
+Flashcards: Pleco Lite’s version offers a basic software (it lacks the SRS) to review your flashcards.
 The SRS based software is an add-on and cost 11.29 USD.

 Handwriting recognizer: This tool is available on the Lite version; it’s really useful if you want to know the meaning of a character you know how to write (but you ignore its pinyin).